dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 (\#eq:froc-meanings-theorem1)
 \end{equation}
 ```
-This is the FROC counterpart of Bamber's Wilcoxon vs. empirical ROC area equivalence theorem [@RN2174], derived in Chapter TBA 05.
+This is the FROC counterpart of Bamber's Wilcoxon vs. empirical ROC area equivalence theorem [@RN2174], derived in Section \@ref(empirical-auc-wilcoxon-bamber-theorem).

 ### Theorem 2